KUSK-TOP/kuskcore/README.md

 ## What is Kusk?

-Kusk is software designed to operate and connect to highly scalable blockchain networks confirming to the Kusk Blockchain Protocol, which allows partipicants to define, issue and transfer digitial assets on a multi-asset shared ledger.
-Please refer to the [White Paper](https://kusk.top) for more details.
+Kusk is a network of nodes designed to operate and connect to a highly scalable blockchain network and confirms the Kusk blockchain protocol, which allows participants to share and transfer digital assets.
+For more details, see the [White Paper](https://kusk.top) for more details.

 In the current state `kusk` is able to: